stkent/AdventOfCode2016/day2/README.md

 So, given the actual keypad layout, the code would be 5DB3.

-Using the same rawInstructions in your puzzle input, what is the correct bathroom code?
+Using the same instructions in your puzzle input, what is the correct bathroom code?